prajjwol1/automation-assignment/README.md

 - Displaying employees sorted alphabetically by name

 How does this work?
 Task 3 focuses on database operations using SQLite and JDBC.
 DatabaseUtil creates the salary table, and DataGenerator inserts 100 random employee records.
 A Salary POJO represents each row.
 Operations include printing the highest salary, exporting employees with salary > 10k or joined last month to CSV (CSVDataWriter), and printing all employees in ascending order.
-This demonstrates structured data handling, SQL queries, and CSV export for backend workflow.

 # Assignment 5 -- My Thoughts on QA in the AI Age
 I believe QA will not disappear but it will continue to evolve.
 AI can